 thredUP's proprietary operating platform is the foundation for our managed marketplace, where we have bridged online and offline technology to make the buying and selling of tens of millions of unique items easy and fun.
-The core marketplace we have built in the U.S. enables buyers to browse and purchase resale items for primarily women's and kids' apparel, shoes and accessories across a wide range of price points.
+The marketplaces we have built enable buyers in the US and in Europe to browse and purchase resale items for primarily apparel, shoes and accessories across a wide range of price points.
 Buyers love shopping value, premium and luxury brands all in one place, at up to 90% off estimated retail price.
 Sellers love thredUP because we make it easy to clean out their closets and unlock value for themselves or for the charity of their choice while doing good for the planet. thredUP's sellers order a Clean Out Kit, fill it and return it to us using our prepaid label.
 We take it from there and do the work to make those items available for resale.
+Aside from Clean Out Kits, thredUP also sources inventory from a variety of supply channels, such as wholesale supply in Europe.